I received an email yesterday that I decided to answer on the blog. Here it is.

 Knowing what I know now, I probably would have postponed surgery,

-pursued hardcore natural methods first and had the doctors monitor my progress closely.
+pursued hardcore natural methods first for 90 days and had the doctors monitor my progress.

 If you’ve read my posts on chemotherapy then you know that my reasons to reject chemotherapy were: